jmb1993/rockpaperscissors/w01/d02/ASSIGNMENT/w01_d02_homework.md

+## JavaScript Drills!

+Tonight you are going to write JavaScript statements to solve the following problems.
+This assignment is to get you to started thinking like a developer.

+A starter HTML file has been provided and is where you should work tonight.

-Subjects covered.
+#### Subjects covered.

 	Data Types, Variables, and Arrays
 	Control Flow

 ![Image](https://image.freepik.com/free-vector/four-seasons-with-tree-landscape_62147501855.jpg)
-{:.some-css-class style="width: 200px, height: 200px"}

-1.Create an array of the four seasons.
+#### 1.Create an array of the four seasons.

 Create an array that will have 4 indices 0 through 3.
 Each one should be assigned a value that contains a season.